KyleMardell/freeflow-app/README.md

 - First-time visitors to the Free Flow app are likely individuals who are either about to start a new project or want to better understand how a project works.
 The goal is to provide clear and engaging information about the app's features, along with examples of how it can be used for different types of projects, all presented on the landing page.
 The aim is to attract and convert these visitors into registered users who are eager to sign up and start using the app.
 - Visitors should feel motivated to explore more features after their first use, potentially encouraging them to sign up for a full account.
 - Visitors should gain a clear understanding of how Free Flow can help them improve project management, from estimation to tracking, making it a tool they'll want to use for future projects.
-- For those who sign up and log in for the first time, the experience should be seamless, with the design elements and the intuitive interface leaving a lasting impression.
+- For those who sign up and log in for the first time, the experience should be seamless, with professional design elements and an intuitive interface.
 First-time users should be able to create a new project and add tasks with minimal effort, requiring little or no instructions.
 The goal is to make the app feel familiar and easy to navigate, ensuring that these users are encouraged to return and become long-term, active users.

 ### Returning visitor goals
 - Returning visitors to Free Flow are likely users who were impressed with their initial experience and are now looking for more ways to track and manage their projects.
 The goal is to ensure the app remains intuitive and versatile, allowing users to easily create new projects, add tasks, and track progress seamlessly.
 - Another key goal for returning visitors is to offer the ability to generate detailed project reports for time and cost analysis or invoicing purposes.
-By leveraging custom tasks, returning users can track the time taken for specific tasks across multiple projects.
+By using custom tasks, returning users can track the time taken for specific tasks across multiple projects.
 The app would then provide reports showing both the estimated and actual time and cost for a project, giving users the data they need for accurate project analysis and invoicing.
 -  Returning users should have easy access to project and custom task reports to make better-informed decisions about future projects, helping them understand estimates and optimize task durations and costs.

 ### App use goals